daos-stack/daos/docs/admin/telemetry_guide.md

 ## Metrics Unit output format

-Some Metrics units are in format where multiple values are display for number of samples.
+Gauge metrics units are in format where multiple values are display for number of samples.
 For example, update/fetch latency output.

 ```
         latency